bernaspereirix/whos-not-following-me/README.md

 # Who's Not Following Me

+Find out which users don't follow you back on Instagram.

 This a small script meant to be used inside the DevTools of your browser.

 It works best on small/medium sized accounts, since it requires you to manually open up your follower list and scroll all the way to the bottom of it.